Statice, Sea Lavender

 Large, leathery, green basal leaves contrast with airy clusters of tiny, delicate flowers on nearly leafless, many-branched stems.
 The flowers consist of two parts: an outer, papery envelope (the calyx) and an inner part (the corolla).
 Calyx and corolla are often of different colors.
 Flowers are good for cutting and keep their color when dried.
 Plants tolerate heat and many kinds of soil but need good drainage.

-Canary Islands.
-To 3 ft. tall, with flower clusters spreading nearly as wide.
-Calyx is rich purple, corolla white.
+From the Canary Islands.
+Grows to 3 ft. tall, with flower clusters spreading nearly as wide.
+The calyx is rich purple; the corolla is white.
 Long spring and summer bloom.
-Leaves up to 1 ft. long, including stalks.
+Leaves are up to 1 ft. long, including stalks.
 First-rate beach plant.
 Often naturalizes in coastal Southern California.
 Damaged at 25°F/–4°C, but useful even where it freezes out occasionally; nursery-grown seedlings develop quickly.

-Brazilian native to 50 ft. tall, 20 to 25 ft. wide, with exceptionally straight trunk.
-Arching, glossy...
+Brazilian native that grows to 50 ft. tall and 20–25 ft. wide, with an exceptionally straight tr...